Arapahoe County DUI Guide

 Critical Deadlines

-- Court Appearance: You will receive a summons with your first court appearance date.
+- Court Appearance Date: You'll receive a summons with your first court appearance date.
 Missing this date can result in a warrant for your arrest.

-- License Suspension: If you do not request an ALR hearing or if you lose the hearing, your license will be suspended, the length of which depends on the specifics of your case.
+- License Suspension Timeline: If you do not request an ALR hearing within 7 days, or if you lose the hearing, your license will be suspended.
+A first offense typically results in a 9-month revocation.

 DUI Enforcement in Arapahoe County